JuanMaLR/jackal_velodyne_vlp16_lidar_ros_nav_stack/README.md

 For more instructions on how to configure this connection check: [jackal_site](https://www.clearpathrobotics.com/assets/guides/melodic/jackal/network.html) and [jackal_video](https://www.youtube.com/watch?v=U-YgKVRDc3w)

+This and the previous section provide brief instructions on how to download and configure the project for the owner of the repository.
+Several adjustments like the IP addresses might be necessary depending on who clones the project.
+For more detailed instructions, please refer to the "Installation and Configuration" section on Chapter 3 of the [Master Tesis](www.google.com) this project is developed for.

 # LiDAR's configurations
 Online documentation is a bit unclear, so under the files folder of this project two instruction manuals (one for 2D and other for 3D LiDAR) as txt files are included.